-Howard C. Mandel MD, FACOG, is a practicing obstetrician-gynecologist who has dedicated his life to the practice of high-quality health care and ensuring access to such care.
-To this end, Dr. Mandel’s extensive leadership in political advocacy and his education of the public has spanned more than 35 years.
-He has held positions and chaired boards of directors of several not-for-profit and educational institutions, served on advisory panels and councils, and received recognition for his leadership locally, statewide and nationally.
+Howard C. Mandel, MD, FACOG, is a practicing obstetrician-gynecologist who has dedicated his life to the practice of high-quality health care and assuring access to such care.
+To this end, Dr. Mandel’s extensive leadership in political advocacy and his education of the public has spanned more than 40 years.
+He has held positions and chaired boards of directors of several not-for-profit and educational institutions, served on advisory panels and councils, and has received recognition for his leadership locally, statewide and nationally.

 In addition to teaching and lecturing on topics such as ob-gyn emergencies, umbilical cord blood banking, menopause, women’s health and health care economics, he has appeared as an expert on numerous television news and informational programs on NBC, ABC, CNN, KTLA, KCOP, E!
 Entertainment and UPN, and has made appearances on The Dennis Miller Show, The Mo Show, Strange Universe, Borderline and Medically Incorrect.

-Currently, Dr. Mandel is a member of the board of directors of the Friends of the Saban (Los Angeles Free) Community Clinic, WomenStrong International, Big Sunday, and the UCLA School of Nursing Dean’s Advisory Board, and he chairs the International Advisory Board of Jhpiego.
-He also serves on the Johns Hopkins University Krieger School of Arts and Sciences Advisory Board and the Johns Hopkins University School of Education’s National Advisory Council.
-He has previously served on the boards of trustees of Johns Hopkins University, Temple Israel of Hollywood, and the Oakwood School; on the boards of directors of Century City Hospital and the Los Angles Free Clinic and its Hollywood Endowment Corporation; and on the Los Angeles Advisory Board of Children Now.
+Currently, Dr. Mandel is a member of the board of directors of the National Board of Physicians & Surgeons, Friends of the Saban (Los Angeles Free) Community Clinic, WomenStrong International, Big Sunday and the UCLA School of Nursing Dean’s Advisory Board, and he chairs the International Advisory Board of Jhpiego.
+He also serves as a chair emeritus on the Johns Hopkins University Krieger School of Arts and Sciences Advisory Board and the School of Education’s National Advisory Council.
+He previously served on the board of trustees of Johns Hopkins University, Temple Israel of Hollywood and the Oakwood School; the board of directors of Century City Hospital and the Los Angles Free Clinic and its Hollywood Endowment Corporation; and the Los Angeles Advisory Board of Children Now.
 He has served on the performance improvement committees of Cedars-Sinai Medical Center, Century City Hospital and Century City Doctor’s Hospital.
 He was the chair of surgery as well as chief of gynecology at Century City Doctor’s Hospital and served twice in that role at Century City Hospital.
 He represented Century City Doctor’s Hospital to the American Medical Association, California Medical Association and the Los Angeles County Medical Association and previously did the same for Century City Hospital.

-Dr. Mandel lives in Los Angeles with his wife, Dr. Susan Mandel, and has two children, Spencer, 34, and Mallory, 32.
+Dr. Mandel lives in Los Angeles with his wife Dr. Susan Mandel and has two children, Spencer, age 35, and Mallory, 33.